santimirandarp/extract-faces/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url]

-Extract face location of faces on images.
+Extract location (coordinates) of faces on images.

 Package still being written but it is already tested.